WooshiiDev/HierarchyDecorator/README.md

 ## Support
 Please submit any queries, bugs or issues, to the [Issues](https://github.com/WooshiiDev/HierarchyDecorator/issues) page on this repository.
-All feedback is appreciated as it not just helps myself find problems I didn't otherwise see, but also helps improve the project.
+All feedback is appreciated as it not just helps myself find problems I didn't otherwise see, but also helps improves Hierarchy Decorator as a whole.

-A GitHub Project [Board](https://github.com/WooshiiDev/HierarchyDecorator/projects/1) for this project also exists showing all current progress and backlog information.
+A GitHub Project [Board](https://github.com/users/WooshiiDev/projects/1) for this also exists showing current development goals and future features.

 Reach out to me or see my other work through: